 We don't allow actions that attempt to deceive users.
 Actions must provide accurate disclosure of their functionality and perform as reasonably expected by the user.
 Actions must not attempt to mimic system functionality or warnings of any kind.
 Any changes to device settings must be made with the user's knowledge and consent and be easily reversible by the user.

-We don't allow actions that contain false or misleading information or claims, including in the trigger phrase, description, title, or icon.
+We don't allow apps that contain false or misleading information or claims, including in the trigger phrase, description, title, or icon.

 Examples of misleading claims include:

-- Misrepresenting or not accurately and clearly describing action functionality, for example:
+- Misrepresenting or not accurately and clearly describing app functionality,

-- An action that claims to be a food delivery service in its description or invocation, but is actually a ride-sharing service.
+- An app that claims to be a food delivery service in its description or invocation, but is actually a ride-sharing service.

-- An action that claims to be a restaurant reservation service, but only contains restaurant reviews.
+- An app that claims to be a restaurant reservation service, but only contains restaurant reviews.

-- An action that uses a trigger phrase related to coffee, but is actually a pizza delivery service.
+- An app that uses a trigger phrase related to coffee, but is actually a pizza delivery service.

 - Misrepresenting the current status or performance on the Directory (e.g. "Editor's Choice," "Number 1 Action").